minihays/minihays.github.io/_posts/2020-09-19-notorious-rbg.markdown

 When this upcoming election rolls around I hope you vote.
 I hope you vote for equal rights - gender rights, women's rights, the rights of those who need us to fight for them.
 I am sad and angry and ready for things to change.
 I'm ready to make a change.
 I will not be quiet as this election rolls around.
 I will make my voice heard and I will stand up for what is important.
 It is time for a change and time for something good to come out of this horrible 2020 year.

 Please help make your voice heard and stand up for equality.
 I am important.
 You are important.
 Women are important.
-LBGTQ people are important.
+LBGTQ+ people are important.
 People of color are important.
 We need to fight for all of us.
 And we all need our voices heard.

 ![RBG](/images/rbg6.PNG)